slinares03/saai-ic-d6-variables/README.md

 ![example_4](./assets/code_examples/example_4.png)

 [ ] Time to create some variables and give them values.
-Type the below in and refresh the page.
+Type the code below in the `script.js` file and refresh the web page.
 You should see the word dog in the browser console.

 ![example_5](./assets/code_examples/example_5.png)